-4. He destroys your personal belongings, pictures, wedding pictures, and heirlooms.
+4. He destroys your personal belongings, personal pictures, wedding pictures, and heirlooms.

 5. He blames you for his abusive behavior.
 It’s your fault for getting him upset and getting beat in return.

-6. He disregards all your feelings and never feels or understands your pain.
+6. He disregards all your feelings or understands your pain.
 No empathy or compassion toward you.